tredontho/purescript-book/text/chapter9.md

 ## A HTTP Client

 The `affjax` library offers a convenient way to make asynchronous AJAX HTTP requests with `Aff`.
-Depending on what environment you are targeting you need to use either the [purescript-affjax-web](https://github.com/purescript-contrib/purescript-affjax-web) or the [purescript-affjax-node](https://github.com/purescript-contrib/purescript-affjax-node) library.
+Depending on what environment you are targeting, you need to use either the [purescript-affjax-web](https://github.com/purescript-contrib/purescript-affjax-web) or the [purescript-affjax-node](https://github.com/purescript-contrib/purescript-affjax-node) library.

-In the rest of this chapter we will be targeting node and thus using `purescript-affjax-node`.
+In the rest of this chapter, we will be targeting node and thus using `purescript-affjax-node`.
 Consult the [Affjax docs](https://pursuit.purescript.org/packages/purescript-affjax) for more usage information.
 Here is an example that makes HTTP GET requests at a provided URL and returns the response body or an error message:

 ```hs